buckning/myenergi-client/README.md

 3. Under the **Alexa Simulator** type the following command: **Ask my zappi to switch to solar**

 # TODO
+* Add usage for a requested month / year
 * Add optional linear interpolation for when data points are missing
 * Unlock charger for immediate charging
 * Set and read Zappi Boost times